 BA/MA in Chemistry

 This program comprises a minimum of 37 4-credit courses.
-All requirements for the MA in Chemistry must be fulfilled.
+All requirements for the BA in Chemistry as well as the requirements for the MA in Chemistry must be fulfilled.
 Students are required to successfully complete eight 4-credit graduate courses, of which at least five are non-research courses.
 Of the five, two must be outside the candidate’s major area of specialization, and at least four must be at the 600 level or above.
 A maximum of two of these five non-research graduate courses may count toward both BA and MA requirements.
 Research courses must be at the 900 level.
 Thus, one cannot count earlier undergraduate research courses for Master’s research.
 The student must complete GRS CH 903 and 904 for a minimum of 8 credits; a maximum of 12 research credits can count toward the BA/MA degree.
 The departmental BA/MA statement and further information are available from the Director of Graduate Studies or Graduate Academic Administrator.

 All students should refer to the Departmental Regulations section of the Chemistry Department page for important stipulations.